AI

 The trade-off is complexity.
 Real user feedback tells the story: “Spent too much time wrestling with permissions and debugging error messages.”
 The datetime functions are “a true nightmare.”
 When one step fails, it stops the whole scenario.

 For AI workflows, this gets worse.
 You’re chaining prompts together, handling variable outputs, managing context across steps.
 Make’s visual builder shows you all of it, which means you are debugging AI randomness in a flowchart that looks like tangled wires.
+And with the credit system, you can connect your own AI provider via API to avoid inflated AI credit charges, but then you are essentially building your own integration inside the platform that is supposed to handle integration for you.

 And the support?
 Users report it is nearly non-existent.
 Documentation is spotty.
 You’re on your own when things break, which they will, because you are combining AI unpredictability with visual automation complexity.